 Nike Air Force 1 High History

-The Air Force 1 or AF1 is Nike’s most celebrated, best-selling shoe designed by Bruce Kilgore.
+The Air Force 1 or AF1 is one of Nike’s highly celebrated, best-selling shoe designed by Bruce Kilgore.
 Its popularity remained even beyond three decades after the OG high-cut was dropped in 1982.
-This sneaker that’s made into tons of variations generates an estimated annual revenue of $800 million USD, with an approximate turnover of $28 billion USD in its 35th year.
+This sneaker that’s made into tons of variations generates an estimated annual revenue of $800 million, with an approximate turnover of $28 billion in its 35th year.
 Needless to say, this shoe that’s named after the official aircraft of the US President is the highest-selling sports shoe of all time.

 The Nike Air Force I was initially designed as a high-top ball shoe that incorporated the proprietary Air cushioning unit in its midsole.
 In fact, AF1 is the first sports shoe that utilized this innovative technology of compressed air.
 This air-filled pocket delivers the needed support and responsiveness while on the court.

 Another feature of the AF1 that’s highly noticeable apart from the embedded cushioning system is the lacing ornament found near the forefoot.
 The original silhouette has a nearly oval-shaped lace medallion engraved with the “AF-1” and “82” label in pewter material.
 This piece of shoestring accessory was referred to as a tiny ornament back in the day until Nike footwear designer Damon Clegg called it his Scottish accent, “doobrie” in 1994.
 It was later coined deubre by the brand.

 Nike was successful in marketing the Air Force 1 during that time which was initially sold at $89 by using limited regional releases to build up interest over the shoe and increase its market.
 From the Beaverton headquarters, Nike carved a niche for the AF1 in the East Coast, a densely populated seaboard in the US, by supplying the area with limited pairs.